 Then, you can go on to complete a Master of Social Work (MSW) and a doctoral program, if you choose.

 Associate’s in Social Work

 Though you’re limited to what you can do with an associate’s in social work, it can be a stepping stone to your bachelor’s degree or offer entry-level experience in career fields such as human services, social services, and healthcare.
 Most roles will focus on assistant or associate level tasks and you’ll likely need to work under a supervisor’s watch as you do your job.

 Bachelor of Social Work (BSW)

-The four-year Bachelor of Social Work degree is commonly the base requirement for a job in social work.
-It prepares students for direct service positions on the individual or community level through a curriculum that may centers on basic individual and family support services, national social welfare policy, casework planning and intervention strategies.
+The four-year Bachelor of Social Work (BSW) degree is commonly the base requirement for a job in social work.
+It prepares students for direct service positions on the individual or community level through a curriculum that may centers on basic individual and family support services, national social welfare policy, casework planning, and intervention strategies.

 Accredited BSW programs also require at least 400 hours of supervised field experience.
 For this reason, the BSW is also the minimum qualification for most state social work licensing and certification programs.

 With a Bachelor of Social Work, you’re qualified to work in the following capacities: